OpenDog/alexa-test/README.md

 ## How to run

 Just run ./test.sh.
 Wait 5 seconds.
-MAke sure you kill the background npm process after test.
+Make sure you kill the background npm process after the test.

 ## Tools